1803 United States Senate election in Massachusetts

-The 1803 United States Senate election in Massachusetts was held in February 1803.
+The 1803 United States Senate election in Massachusetts was held from February 3 to 5, 1803.
+Incumbent senator Jonathan Mason, who had been elected to fill the unexpired term of Benjamin Goodhue in 1800, did not run for a full term in office.

-Incumbent Senator Jonathan Mason, who had been elected to fill the unexpired term of Benjamin Goodhue, did not run for a full term in office.
-The Massachusetts General Court deliberated and elected State Senator and former diplomat John Quincy Adams, son of former President John Adams, on the fourth ballot.
+The Massachusetts General Court deliberated and elected state senator and former diplomat John Quincy Adams, son of former President John Adams, on the fourth ballot, following the withdrawal of his rival, former secretary of state Timothy Pickering.
+Pickering was instead elected to Massachusetts's other U.S. Senate seat.

-This is the first election in the history of the United States where the winner of the Senate in Massachusetts would eventually become president of the United States.
-This is also the first election to feature a candidate who would eventually become president of the United States.
+This is the first United States Senate election in history to feature a candidate who would eventually become president of the United States.

 Background

-Benjamin Goodhue was elected Senator from Massachusetts in 1796.
+In 1796, Benjamin Goodhue was elected to the United States Senate from Massachusetts.
 However, he resigned and retired from politics in 1800.
-In his place, the legislature elected State Senator Jonathan Mason.
+In his place, the legislature elected Jonathan Mason.
 When Mason's term expired in 1803, he declined to stand for re-election.

+In 1802, John Quincy Adams, the son of former president John Adams, was elected to the Massachusetts Senate as a member of the Federalist Party and quickly ran for United States House of Representatives in November of the same year.
+At the time, the Federalists were struggling to adapt to the rapidly expanding popular democracy in the United States, and Adams narrowly lost the election to William Eustis.
+After his defeat, he privately complained that the Federalists were dominated by "fair weather" supporters who were not willing "to make any sacrifice to party purposes."